bseymour/bseymour.github.io/_pages/work.md

         </p>

         <p>
-          Regular presenter at UK developer/designer meet-ups (<a href="http://benseymour.com/speaking" target="_blank">http://benseymour.com/speaking</a>) and co-founder and organiser of the &#8220;NE Dev&#8221;​ meet-up in the North East.
+          Regular presenter at UK developer/designer meet-ups and co-founder and organiser of the &#8220;NE Dev&#8221;​ meet-up in the North East.
         </p>

         <p>
-          ♦ Significant role in establishing a new Dynamic Media Solution in the eCommerce marketplace<br /> ♦ Technology and Product Evangelism at Conferences and Customer/Developer Events<br /> ♦ Co-organiser of the &#8220;NE Dev&#8221;​ Developer Meet-up<br /> ♦ Overall responsibility for Professional Services Team and all client projects 2012/13<br /> ♦ Technical pre-sales for key and strategic Dynamic Media Solutions opportunities<br /> ♦ Conference and Webinar speaker as Adobe subject matter expert<br /> ♦ Directly helped retain and grow over $10M of business in FY 2011<br /> ♦ Overall responsibility for all Scene7 EMEA projects 2007-2010<br /> ♦ Technical pre-sales for appx $3M of business in FY09/10, and $2M FY 08/09
+        ♦ Technical Pre-Sales : exceeded EMEA Sales targets FY'16, consistent YoY growth. <br/>
+        ♦ Significant role in establishing new products in the eCommerce marketplace, supporting significant increases in AoV & YoY growth, expanding existing geographies, establishing a foothold in new territories. <br/>
+        ♦ Responsible for Professional Services and successful delivery of all client projects 2007-10, 2012-13 <br/>
+        ♦ Published Author, magazine contributor, Conference and Webinar speaker as subject matter expert, Technology and Product Evangelism for Customer and Developer Events.
+Co-organiser of the "NE Dev"​ Developer Meet-up
         </p>

         <p>